squeek502/resinator/README.md

 ## Status

 - Lexer
-  + Only supports a small subset of `.rc` files currently
+  + Mostly working for what's been implemented so far.
+Still possible that this will significantly change pending future discoveries about `.rc` files.
 - Parsing
   + Converts the token list into an AST.
-Only supports a small subset of `.rc` files currently
+Supports a few of the simpler resource types (RCDATA, ICON, CURSOR, user-defined), but doesn't handle malformed resources all that well.
 - Compiling
   + Converts the AST into the binary `.res` file.
-Only supports a (very) small subset of `.rc` files currently
+Supports most the resources that the parser supports (RCDATA, ICON, CURSOR, etc).
-  + Will eventually need a parser for at least the `.ico` format (and possibly others).
-This isn't started yet
+    + ICON and CURSOR `.ico` parsing is supported, but may not be fully correct yet.